carltheperson/advanced-js-objects/chapters/appendix-c.md

-# Appendix C

-### receiver argument for traps
+# Appendix C - receiver argument for traps

-The `receiver` argument becomes important if you want a trap that returns the same value it would without the trap.
-E.g a [[Get]] trap only used for logging purposes.
-You would expect to be able to just return `target[key]` but that doesn’t always work.
+The `receiver` argument becomes important if you want a trap that returns the same value it would without the trap, e.g, a [[Get]] trap only used for logging purposes.
+You would expect to be able to just return `target[key]`, but that doesn’t always work.
 It might not work if your proxy becomes part of a prototype chain.

 Consider the following example.
 Here we have a person object that combines `this.name` with `this.lastName` in the getter method `fullName`.
 The Object `paul` inherits this method.
 This works like a charm.